lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         "Maximum of simultaneously fragmented frames.
 Maximum value is 2^dtag-size.
 All DTAG values can be used, but only max-interleaved-frames must be active.";
+    }
+    leaf inactivity-timer {
+      type uint64;
+      description
+        "Duration is seconds of the inactivity timer, 0 indicates the timer is disabled.";
+    }
     leaf retransmission-timer {
       when "derived-from(../fragmentation-mode,
                                 'fragmentation-mode-ack-on-error')